Pipelayers - 47-2151.00

 • Dig trenches to desired or required depths, by hand or using trenching tools.

-• Install and repair sanitary and stormwater sewer structures and pipe systems.
+• Install or repair sanitary or stormwater sewer structures or pipe systems.

-• Lay out pipe routes, following written instructions or blueprints, and coordinating layouts with supervisors.
+• Lay out pipe routes, following written instructions or blueprints and coordinating layouts with supervisors.

 • Locate existing pipes needing repair or replacement, using magnetic or radio indicators.